The beginning of the separation

 I was accompanied by my very good friend that felt the calling of Ayahuasca, so I didn’t travel alone, and after all the ceremonies we took a adventures trip around Peru.

-Written by zmatija, published about 1 year ago.
+Written by zmatija, published over 2 years ago.

 As now, I have a bit of experience with Aya and I was curious where it will take me, and how strong the experience will be, since last year it was a very mild and gentle therapy, and the year before it was a blockbuster movie in my head.
 After a few days in Lima we went to The Jungle, and a day later, the first ceremony was on schedule.